 Showcase games that extend the boundaries of games as a medium.

 Encourage exploration of unique and deep experiences through play.

 Cultivate diversity in game types, game creators, game mechanics, game subcultures, narrative representations, and the use of new mediums.

-Responsibly steward a tradition of sharing inspiring work.
+Establishing a tradition of sharing inspiring work.

 We strongly encourage designers from BIPOC, LGBTQ+, and underrepresented communities to apply.
-We’re also in the process of growing the EGW community and further developing connections between experimental creators.

 For many, the EGW is a first chance to go to GDC and learn from other developers while also showing their work.
 We have a Discord server of recent EGW participants who are interested in sharing their projects and processes with each other around the conference.
 We’re actively looking for suggestions on how to grow and support this community at GDC, online, and beyond.